ashley-skidmore/prison_to_profession/README.md

 # Prison to Profession

-This capstone project explores the intersection of incarceration, education, and employment opportunities in Kentucky.
-By analyzing demographic microdata and occupational projections, the project highlights how educational attainment among formerly incarcerated individuals aligns--or fails to align—-with high-demand, high-wage jobs in the state.
+This project explores the intersection of incarceration, education, and employment opportunities in Kentucky.
+By analyzing demographic microdata and occupational projections, the project highlights how educational attainment among incarcerated individuals aligns--or fails to align—-with high-demand, high-wage jobs in the state.

 ## Project Setup Instructions